miguelangel-nubla/ipv6disc/README.md

 ## Flags

 - `-log_level`: Set the logging level (default: "info").
 Available options: "debug", "info", "warn", "error", "fatal", "panic".
-- `-ttl`: Set the time-to-live (TTL) for a discovered host entry in the table after it has been last seen (default: 4 hours).
+- `-lifetime`: Set the lifetime for a discovered host entry after it has been last seen (default: 4 hours).
 - `-live`: Show the current state live on the terminal (default: false).

 ## License